CitiesSkylinesMods/AdditiveShader/SCRIPTS.md

 // End of script
 ```

-## Buildings script
+## Buildings

-> Additive Shader is sometimes unreliable with buildings.
-If you can't get it
-working, try using a prop instead, and then add that prop to your building.
+This applies a shader directly to the building.

 ```cs
 // Settings: